absolunet/docs-node-ioc/src/docs/03_first-steps/03_create-an-api-endpoint/en.md

 If you reload the page, you should see `[{"name":"My first todo","done":false}]`.
 But try to reload it another time.
 Now, you have two todos, `[{"name":"My first todo","done":false},{"name":"My first todo","done":false}]`.
-The configuration keeps the result in cache the whole time the application runs.
+The configuration caches the result the whole time the application runs.

 Now that we can assert that the configuration repository works, let's put the controller back the way it was.